SCCM Run Script Deployment Step-by-Step Guide – Uninstall 7Zip without Package

 You selected 1 resource.
 Online clients will be notified to run the script as soon as possible.
 Click the Next button to continue.

-SCCM Run Script Deployment Step by Step Guide - Uninstall 7Zip without Package 26
+SCCM Run Script Deployment Step-by-Step Guide - Uninstall 7Zip without Package - Fig.31

-SCCM Run Script Deployment Step by Step Guide – Uninstall 7Zip without Package31
+SCCM Run Script Deployment Step-by-Step Guide – Uninstall 7Zip without Package – Fig.31

 This worked OK as per the SCCM Run Script wizard and as per the \Monitoring\Overview\Script Status.

-SCCM Run Script Deployment Step by Step Guide - Uninstall 7Zip without Package 27
+SCCM Run Script Deployment Step-by-Step Guide - Uninstall 7Zip without Package - Fig.32

-SCCM Run Script Deployment Step by Step Guide – Uninstall 7Zip without Package 32
+SCCM Run Script Deployment Step-by-Step Guide – Uninstall 7Zip without Package – Fig.32

 Author